 We use cookies to improve your experience and to help us understand how you use our site.
 Please refer to our cookie notice and privacy statement for more information regarding cookies and other third-party tracking that may be enabled.

 Ride On!
-Is a group focused on using a bike for transportation in Des Moines, Iowa, encouraging effective on-street infrastructure to make bike riding safer, and increasing bike usage by advocating for more bike lanes, more bike racks and less bike lane obstructions.
+Is a group focused on using a bike for transportation in Des Moines, Iowa, encouraging effective on-street infrastructure to make bike riding safer, and increasing bike usage by advocating for more bike lanes, more bike racks and fewer bike lane obstructions.

 Contact us: rideondesmoines <at> that famous mail that starts with a “g” .com